Redfin and Our Agents

 Will I be working with a Redfin Agent or a Partner Agent?

 There are several reasons we may refer you to a Partner Agent rather than a Redfin Agent.
-We may not have Redfin Agents in your area, or the home you're interested in may be listed below our minimum price requirement.
+We may not have Redfin Agents in your area.
 We also sometimes refer new customers to a Partner Agent if Redfin is receiving an unusually high demand for services.
-If you've already started working with a Redfin Agent, you'll never be switched to a Partner Agent unless you request it or decide to shop for a home outside our service area or below our minimum price.
+If you've already started working with a Redfin Agent, you'll never be switched to a Partner Agent unless you request it or decide to shop for a home outside our service area.

 It's always clear on our site when you're choosing to work directly with Redfin and when you're working with a Partner Agent.
 And it's always your choice.
 No one will call or email you except at your request.